AirtonGamer/ksynonyms/README.md

 ## Features

-- Private And Secure🔒
+- Private And Secure 🔒
-- Fast And Optimized
+- Fast And Optimized ⚡
-- Cross-Platform
+- Cross-Platform 📱
-- Supports More Than 100 Languages
+- Supports More Than 100 Languages ✨
-- LightWeight And Open-Source
+- LightWeight And Open-Source 🦄

 ### Download